 Qualimap is available as a module on Apocrita.

-To run the latest installed version of Qualimap, simply load the
+To run the default installed version of Qualimap, simply load the

 $ module load qualimap $ qualimap -help usage: qualimap <tool> [options]